Beddgelert Fault: Formation and evolution

 According to research by Nicholas Rast, the evolution of the Beddgelert Fault during the mid-Caradocian times involved a complex sequence of geological events.
 The process began with the deposition of shallow-water Glanrafon Grits, followed by a period of uplift and possible erosion.
 Subsequently, the Pitt's Head Flow, an ignimbrite, was deposited across the area.
 The next stage involved faulting and uplift of the Snowdon block to the west and northwest of the fault, which resulted in partial erosion of the Pitt's Head Flow, while much of it remained on the downthrow side.
 This was followed by the deposition of the Flinty Flow on a subaerial surface, although much of this flow was eroded away in the valley that had formed to the southeast of the fault.
 Later, lahar (volcanic mud-flow) was deposited in this valley, completely filling it.
 Further faulting then produced a mechanical junction between the Flinty Flow and the Lahar Series.
 The entire area was subsequently covered by ignimbrites of the Lower Rhyolitic Tuffs.
-The final stage in this sequence involved additional faulting and the probable penecontemporaneous (nearly contemporay) injection of the Pitt's Head breccias as vertical bosses.
+The final stage in this sequence involved additional faulting and the probable penecontemporaneous (nearly contemporary) injection of the Pitt's Head breccias as vertical bosses.